mstksg/inCode/copy/entries/five-point-haskell-1.md

 programming philosophy aimed to create code that is maintainable, correct, long-lasting, extensible, and beautiful to write and work with.
-These points will attempt to dispel thought leader sound-bytes that have become all too popular on Twitter --- "heresies", if you may.
+These points will attempt to dispel thought leader sound-bytes that have become all too popular on Twitter --- "heresies", if you may permit the terminology.

 [Five-Point Haskell]: https://blog.jle.im/entries/series/+five-point-haskell.html